ivonsilva1/Solara-Executor/README.md

 3. Disable Antivirus: Temporarily disable antivirus software to avoid installation interruptions. 🛡

-4. Run the Application: Open the extracted folder and run the Solara executable file. 💻
+4. Run the Application: Open the extracted folder and run the Solara.exe file. 💻

 5. Follow On-Screen Instructions: Complete the installation prompts to start using the executor. ✅